sigcsets/sigcse2022/pages/pages-root-folder/index.md

 header:
   image_fullwidth: sigcse2021-header.jpg
 widget1:
+  title: "COVID-19 Plans"
+  url: '/covid'
+  image: covid-widget.png
+  text: 'The SIGCSE Board and Leadership Team are considering various options for SIGCSE TS 2021.'
+# widget2:
-  title: "Virtual SIGCSE TS 2021!"
+#   title: "Submit to SIGCSE TS!"
-  url: '/virtual_faq'
+#   url: '/authors'
+#   text: 'See the Call for Papers for more information on submitting to SIGCSE TS 2021!'
-  image: widget-1-302x182.jpg
+#   image: ribbons-widget.png
-  text: 'SIGCSE TS 2021 is officially a fully virtual event!
-Click here to read more!'
 widget2:
-  title: "Submit to SIGCSE TS!"
-  url: '/authors'
-  text: 'See the Call for Papers for more information on submitting to SIGCSE TS 2021!'
-  image: ribbons-widget.png
-widget3:
   title: "Statement on Equity"
   url: '/equity'
   image: widget-2021logo.png